 But which kind is the best fertilizer for houseplants?

 Organic fertilizers are comprised of natural sources like compost or manure.

 They release nutrients slowly over time, which is excellent for plants that need a steady food supply.
 However, they can be more expensive than other types of fertilizer and sometimes require more frequent applications.

 Inorganic fertilizers are made from minerals or chemicals.

 Inorganic fertilizers release nutrients quickly, which is excellent for plants that need a quick food boost.

-However, they can be harsh on delicate plants and may need to be applied more carefully.
+However, they can be harsh on delicate plants and must be applied more carefully.

 Synthetic fertilizers are comprised of a mix of chemicals.

 They can release nutrients quickly or slowly, depending on the formulation.
-Synthetic fertilizers are generally more affordable than organic fertilizers, but they can be harmful to the environment if not used properly.
+Synthetic fertilizers are generally more affordable than organic fertilizers, but they can harm the environment if not used properly.

 Synthetic fertilizers are the most cost-effective.